Robotic Wireless Sensor Networks: What is a RWSN?

 \section{What is a RWSN?}

 In this section, we illustrate the field of RWSN in details.
-Here, we address some core and important questions related to RWSN: What is a Robotic Wireless Sensor Network (RWSN)?
+Here, we address some core and important questions related to RWSN: What is an RWSN?
 What kind of research works are classified as RWSN related works?

-We define a Robotic Wireless Sensor Network (RWSN) as a wireless network that includes a set of robotic nodes with controlled mobility and a set of nodes equipped with sensors; whereas all nodes have wireless communication capabilities.
+We define an RWSN as a wireless network that includes a set of robotic nodes with controlled mobility and a set of nodes equipped with sensors; whereas all nodes have wireless communication capabilities.
 Ideally, each node of a robotic sensor network should have controlled mobility, a set of sensors, and wireless communication capabilities (as illustrated in Figure~\ref{fig:robo_router}).
-We refer to such nodes (devices) as \textbf{``Robotic Wireless Sensors''}.
-Nonetheless, a RWSN can also have some nodes with just sensing and wireless communication capabilities but without controlled mobilities.
+We refer to such nodes (devices) as \textbf{``Robotic Wireless Sensors (RWS)''}.
+Nonetheless, an RWSN can also have some nodes with just sensing and wireless communication capabilities but without controlled mobilities.
 We refer to such nodes (by following traditional terminology) as \textbf{``Wireless Sensors''}.
-Note that, every node of a RWSN must have wireless communication capabilities according to our definition.
-Moreover, a RWSN is typically expected to be able to fulfill or guarantee certain communication performance requirements enforced by the application contexts such as minimum achievable bit error rate (BER) in every link of the network.
+Note that, every node of an RWSN must have wireless communication capabilities according to our definition.
+Moreover, an RWSN is typically expected to be able to fulfill or guarantee certain communication performance requirements enforced by the application contexts such as minimum achievable bit error rate (BER) in every link of the network.

 To answer the second question, the existing research works related to RWSN can be subdivided into two broader genres.
 The first genre focuses on generic multi-robot sensing systems with \rev{realistic communication channels (i.e., include the effects of fading, shadowing etc.) }between the robots. \emph{To clarify, these are mostly the existing works in the robotics literature on multi-robot systems but with practical wireless communication and networking models.} One application context of such a RWSN is in robot assisted fire-fighting where the robots are tasked to sense the unknown environments inside rubble to help and guide the firefighters.
 Now, if the robots are not able to maintain a good connectivity among themselves or to a mission control station, the whole mission is voided.
 Refer to Figure~\ref{fig:robo_sense} for an illustration of such contexts where a group of robots are sensing an unknown environment to guide the human movements.
 In Figure~\ref{fig:robo_sense}, the network consisting of five robots and two firefighters needs to be connected all the time and also needs to have properties such as reliability and lower packet delays.
 Thus, we need a class of multi-objective motion control that will optimize the sensing and exploration task performance, and will also ensure the connectivity and the performance of the network.
 Some of the main identifiable challenges in this genre of works are: connectivity maintenance, efficient routing to reduce end to end delay of packets, and multi-objective motion control and optimization.